saifee1905/WeatherInfo/README.md

+## Live Demo of the Project :
+   Go to the link : https://weather-info-nu.vercel.app/

 # WeatherInfo

 WeatherInfo is a web application built with React.js that allows users to get current weather information for cities around the world.